Working-Title-MSFS-Mods/working-title-msfs-mods.github.io/packages/nxi/index.md

 ---

 # Working Title G1000 NXi
-Welcome to the Early Access of our G1000 NXi for [Microsoft Flight Simulator](https://flightsimulator.com).<br>
+Welcome to the Early Access Beta of the Working Title G1000 NXi for [Microsoft Flight Simulator](https://flightsimulator.com).<br>

-This mod provides the stock G1000 planes with the newer G1000 NXi unit, written from the ground up by Working Title.
+This package replaces the stock G1000 in planes that use that panel package with a new G1000 NXi, written from the ground up by Working Title Simulations.

+This is an early access beta and there are many features of the real-world unit that have not yet been implemented, and you will surely find more than a few bugs here and there.
+It is our intention to keep a cadence of weekly or bi-weekly updates for this package, so we will be quickly adding features as well as squashing bugs that our wider open-beta audience help identify.

+Let’s reiterate – this is an early-access beta, released with the intent to help find bugs with the existing code as quickly as possible – if you find that it doesn’t work well for you, simply uninstall the package and use the default G1000 instrument.
 <div class="alert alert-info">
     <h4>Attention!</h4>
-    This mod can exclusively be downloaded and installed via the ingame Marketplace.<br>
+    This package is exclusively offered via the ingame Marketplace – go there to download the latest version.<br>
-    We have still decided to provide you with a dedicated changelog for all our updates.
+    Because of the update cadence, we will maintain the dedicated changelog for each update here on the packages.workingtitle.aero site.
 </div>
 {% include button.html text="Changelog" url="/packages/nxi/releases" %}

 ## Usage in default aircraft
-Because they use the Garmin G1000 unit, this mod will affect the following default aircraft:
+Because they use the Garmin G1000 unit, this package will affect the following default aircraft:
 - Cirrus SR22
 - Diamond Aircraft DA40NG
 - Diamond Aircraft DA62